 Next to the kitchen, there’s a table with a bench and chairs.
 This, aside from a wicker chair, is the only seating indoors.
-There is no TV as there is no electric.
+There is no TV as there is no electricity.
 The lodges even have a shower room with a toilet and a sink.
 We found the water very temperamental in the shower so our son was banned from having a shower as it went scorching at times.

 The forest surrounding the lodges is full of wildlife.
 We saw and heard birds I don’t think we’d ever come across before.
 We even saw a baby woodpecker climbing the tree next to our lodge.
-It is such a gorgeous location especially with the views out to the surrounding hills.
+It is such a gorgeous location, especially with the views out to the surrounding hills.
 Just a short walk from the lodges you will find the most fantastic folly the Druids Temple (see below).

 Our linen was included although some booking websites offer bedding and towels at an additional cost.
 We took our own towels but they did provide a couple for us.
 We could have hired some had we needed any.
-They provided us with washing up liquid and soap which is always welcome on a self-catering/glamping holiday.
+They provided us with washing-up liquid and soap which is always welcome on a self-catering/glamping holiday.

 Glamping with Kids in North Yorkshire

 Druids Temple at Swinton Bivouac